cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ```

 This pattern is called **callback hell**.
 It's almost impossible to maintain and extend.
 Callbacks lack scalability.
-Directly writing all the callbacks yourself is terrible since the codes originally in a task are now spread into many callback functions, resulting in fragmented and unreadable codes.
+In essence, directly writing all the callbacks yourself is terrible since the codes originally in a task are now spread into many callback functions, resulting in fragmented and unreadable codes.

 So, it would be better not to write callbacks directly.
-Instead, we should wrap them in wrappers to program asynchronously more ergonomically.
-For example, we should use the `Promise` in JavaScript.
+Instead, we should wrap them in wrappers to program asynchronously in a more ergonomic way.
+For example, we should use the `Promise` in JavaScript instead.

-...or not to use explicit callbacks at all. **Most modern asynchronous APIs do not use callbacks.**
+...Or maybe just not to use explicit callbacks at all.
-Modern asynchronous programming infrastructure provides human-friendly interfaces to programmers by abstraction, not raw callbacks.
+**Most modern asynchronous programming infrastructures do not use callbacks.** Instead, they provide human-friendly APIs to programmers by abstraction.

 ---